Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics

-Among the popular ML algorithms in high energy physics are boosted decision trees (BDT) and neural networks \cite{Bevan:2014iga}.
-For the past few decades, such methods have been used in the analysis of the data recorded by experiments \cite{Verkerk:1990bh, Verkerk:1992gx, Abazov:2006gd}, e.g., in the discovery of the Higgs boson \cite{Aad:2012tfa, Chatrchyan:2012ufa}.
+Among the popular ML algorithms in high energy physics are boosted decision trees (BDT) and neural networks.
+For the past few decades, such methods have been used in the analysis of the data recorded by experiments \cite{Verkerk:1990bh, Verkerk:1992gx, Abazov:2006gd, Bevan:2014iga}, e.g., in the discovery of the Higgs boson \cite{Aad:2012tfa, Chatrchyan:2012ufa}.
 Furthermore, ML algorithms have been utilized in the reconstruction of low-level detector information to produce physically meaningful variables \cite{Aad:2015ydr, Aaboud:2018xwy, ATLAS:2019fxb, ATLAS:2020efs, ATLAS:2019uhp}.
-A variety of ML algorithms have been implemented in software in the second level trigger systems of the ATLAS \cite{Aaboud:2016leb} and CMS Experiments \cite{Khachatryan:2016bia}.
-More recently, implementations of ML algorithms on FPGA chips in the level-1 systems have been an active area of research in high energy physics \cite{Neuhaus:2014yma, Duarte:2018ite, Acosta:2018hjs, Summers:2020xiy, DiGuglielmo:2020eqx, Iiyama:2020wap, Heintz:2020soy, John:2020sak, Kansal:2020svm, Fahim:2021cic, Aarrestad:2021zos, Hawks:2021ruw}.
+A variety of ML algorithms have been implemented in the level-1 and the subsequent software-based high level trigger of the ATLAS and CMS experiments \cite{Aaboud:2016leb, Khachatryan:2016bia, Acosta:2018hjs}.
+This demand for ML is driven by the need for higher signal sensitivity for event classification in an environment where the signal-to-background ratios are lower.
+Furthermore, with the recent advancements in the FPGA size, as well as progress in ML, implementing more advanced algorithms on FPGA and ASIC chips has become an active area of research in high energy physics \cite{Neuhaus:2014yma, Duarte:2018ite, Acosta:2018hjs, Summers:2020xiy, DiGuglielmo:2020eqx, Iiyama:2020wap, Heintz:2020soy, Coelho:2020zfu, John:2020sak, Fahim:2021cic, Aarrestad:2021zos, Hawks:2021ruw}.
 This area is also lively outside of high energy physics \cite{NorthwesternBDT, DT-Sea, Decision-Char, DT-Elkanishy, jlpea1010045, DT-Tong, DT-Owaida, ML-Kara, DT-Lin}.
 It is important to note that the implementations in trigger systems focus on the \emph{classification} (also known as \emph{application}, \emph{evaluation}, or \emph{inference}) of ML to use in real-time systems, rather than in the training of the ML.

 We present a novel implementation of the evaluation of BDT on FPGA that focuses on speed and design simplicity.
 The low timing values are achieved by restructuring the BDT layout and reconfiguring its parameters after the ML training step.
 The software package called \fwXmachina\ produces the optimized BDT for High Level Synthesis (HLS), which it subsequently converts to firmware in hardware description language.